mdavis-xyz/n-tier-project/README.md

 It is written by `terraform apply`.
 It's just a handy way of shortening the dev loop, so you can apply the playbook without waiting for a whole VM rebuild.

+## TODO

+* serve static with nginx
+* serve on port 80 and port 8080
+* add database
+* make the flask app use the database